Phileosopher/commonplace/--text/people-conflicts-war--.md

 3. the [supply chains](logistics) are cut off, on any side, in such a way that one side sees they can't win

 WAR NARRATIVE
-the best war to keep on fighting is one that has an element of implied [virtue], but doesn't have any clear goals
+the most effective war to keep on fighting is one that has an element of implied [virtue], but doesn't have any clear goals
 - e.g., "war on terror", "war on drugs"
 - that way, you can always justify that you need to keep fighting it
 - if things get better, you can say it's working